 for the koftas

-- Heat a frypan over a medium heat.
+- Heat a frypan over medium heat.
 Add the chickpea flour and stir continuously until the flour becomes golden.
-Remove from the heat, transfer toasted flour onto a plate set aside to cool.
+Remove from the heat, transfer toasted flour onto a plate and set aside to cool.

 - Add the toasted chickpea flour to the lamb mix and knead until well combined.

 - Divide lamb mix into four equal portions.
 Using wet hands, flatten a portion into a disk, place a peeled egg onto the disk and gently wrap the lamb around the egg.
 Wet your hands again and roll the kofta in the palm of your hand to make sure it is sealed and smooth.
 Repeat for the remaining eggs and lamb portions.

 - Heat a kadai or wok over medium heat and add the oil.
 Once hot, add the koftas.
 Depending on the size of the pan you may need to do this in batches as you do want to crowd the pan.
 Don't move the koftas too much whilst browning as you do not want them to break up.
 Instead, baste them with the hot oil until browned all over.
 The lamb does not need to be to be fully cooked at this point, because they will finish cooking when poached in the sauce.
 Remove from the pan, place onto absorbent paper and continue browning the rest.
 Set aside.